jcass77/django-apscheduler/README.md

 - Register any APScheduler jobs as you would normally.
 Note that if you haven't set `DjangoJobStore` as the `'default'` job store, then you will need to include `jobstore='djangojobstore'` in your `scheduler.add_job` calls.

-- All of the jobs that have been scheduled are viewable directly in the Django admin interface.

-- django_apscheduler will create a log of all job executions and their associated APScheduler status that can also be viewed via the Django admin interface.

-- **Note** that APScheduler will [automatically remove jobs](https://apscheduler.readthedocs.io/en/latest/userguide.html#removing-jobs) that are not scheduled to trigger again from the job store.
-This will also delete the corresponding job execution entries for that job from the database (i.e. job execution logs are only maintained for 'active' jobs.)

 Caveats
 -------